 With call conversion import, you can track calls that come from your AdWords ads in two different ways:

-- Calls directly from your ads: Track when someone calls the number in your call extension or call-only ad.
-You’ll need at least one call extension or call-only ad using Google forwarding numbers.
+- Calls that come directly from your ads: Track when someone calls the number in your call extension or call-only ad.
+You’ll need at least one call extension or call-only ad that uses Google forwarding numbers.
 Note that these calls can only be tracked when they come from mobile, not desktop or tablet.

-- Calls from a number on your website: Sometimes, someone may click your ad and go to your website, and then call from a number there.
+- Calls that come from a number on your website: Someone may click your ad and go to your website, then call from a number that is listed there.
 To track these calls, you’ll need to install a conversion tracking tag on your website, as well as a second code snippet to show a Google forwarding number instead of your regular phone number.

-Both of these types of calls can be included in your import, and you probably want to track both to get the full picture of how your ads lead to call conversions.
-Because they each have different set-up steps, make sure you’ve done all the steps for each kind of call.
+You can include both types of calls in your import, and then track them to understand how your ads lead to call conversions.
+Each type of call has a different set-up process, so make sure you complete the correct steps for each.
 Learn more about the steps to set up your conversion action.